Income from Self-Employment, Farming or Rental

 - If the business is trading as a limited company, a partnership or a sole trader.
 This information should be included in the accounts.

-- Please ensure that you also inform us of any directorships or shareholdings held, in Section F, part 6.
+- Please ensure that you also inform us of any directorships or shareholdings held, in Section F of the application form, part 6.

 If your income is low, you may not be required to keep a capital account and balance sheet.
-In that case we will need to see the profit and loss account or the income and expenditure account and the Revenue’s indicative calculation on which you based your self-assessment
+In that case we will need to see the profit and loss account or the income and expenditure account and Revenue’s indicative calculation on which you based your self-assessment.

 Net Income and Add-backs

-Certain deductions allowed by revenue are not allowable for grant assessment purposes; these are known as Add Backs.
-A list of these Add Backs can be found in the Student Grant Scheme and would include the following;
+Certain deductions allowed by revenue, also known as Add Backs, are not allowable for grant assessment purposes.
+A list of these Add Backs can be found in the Student Grant Scheme and include the following:

 - Interest on borrowing which funds the fixed assets of the business or the personal expenditure of the proprietor; and

 - Wages or payments made without applying the PAYE and PRSI regulations, or equivalent regulations;